Francis-McKee/francis-mckee.github.io/_posts/2024-11-04-election-countdown-and-reminder-tool.md

 comments: true
 ---

-# Announcing my new Election Countdown and Reminder Tool
 With election season *right* around the corner, I'm excited to share a new tool I developed to help everyone stay prepared and informed.
 Whether you're already registered or still figuring out voting details, my **Election Countdown and Reminder Tool** has you covered!

 ## About the Tool: